-Tools for detection of AI-generated texts are used globally, however, the nature of the apparent accuracy disparities between languages must be further observed.
-This paper aims to examine the nature of these differences through testing OpenAI's "AI Text Classifier" on a set of various AI and human-generated texts in English, Swahili, German, Arabic, Chinese, and Hindi.
-Current tools for detecting AI-generated text are already fairly easy to discredit, as misclassifications have shown to be fairly common, but such vulnerabilities often persist in slightly different ways when non-English languages are observed: classification of human-written text as AI-generated and vice versa could occur more frequently in specific language environments than others.
-Our findings indicate that false positives are more likely to occur in Hindi and Arabic, whereas false negative labelings are more likely to occur in English.
-Other languages tested had a tendency to not be confidently labeled at all.
+With the rising popularity of generative AI tools, the nature of apparent classification failures by AI content detection softwares, especially between different languages, must be further observed.
+This paper aims to do this through testing OpenAI's "AI Text Classifier" on a set of human and AI-generated texts inEnglish, German, Arabic, Hindi, Chinese, and Swahili.
+Given the unreliability of existing tools for detection of AI-generated text, it is notable that specific types of classification failures often persist in slightly different ways when various languages are observed: misclassification of human-written content as "AI-generated" and vice versa may occur more frequently in specific language content than others.
+Our findings indicate that false negative labelings are more likely to occur in English, whereas false positives are more likely to occur in Hindi and Arabic.
+There was an observed tendency for other languages to not be confidently labeled at all.